Heart Eyes: Plot

-At the station, Hobbs and Shaw point out Jay's initials match the ones on the ring found at the winery, and that he was in the same cities at the same time as the killer's previous attacks.
-Ally waits in the lobby with desk officer Fran and IT technician David; on his way out, David asks Ally on a date, but she declines due to her recent stress.
-As the power is deactivated, the Heart Eyes Killer appears and kills Fran, then moves in against Ally.
-Shaw confronts the Heart Eyes Killer, who escapes and kills Hobbs.
-Ally rescues Jay, and they flee to a drive-in movie theater, where they connect while hiding.
-The Heart Eyes Killer slaughters several moviegoers, causing the duo to decide to confront him.
-In the scuffle, Ally and Jay fatally wound the Heart Eyes Killer, and they unmask him to reveal an unknown man.
-They are tended to by an ambulance until Shaw, injured but alive, arrives.
+While questioning Jay at a police station, Hobbs and Shaw point out that his initials match those on the previously found ring and that he was in the same cities during HEK's previous attacks.
+Ally waits in the lobby with desk officer Fran and IT technician David.
+The latter asks Ally on a date, but she declines.
+The power goes out and the Heart Eyes Killer kills Fran and pursues Ally.
+Shaw confronts the HEK who wounds her and kills Hobbs.
+Ally rescues Jay and they flee to a drive-in movie theater, where they connect while hiding.
+The Heart Eyes Killer slaughters several moviegoers, leading the duo to confront him.
+In the scuffle, Ally and Jay kill him with his own weapon and unmask him but don't recognize him.
+They are tended to by an ambulance until Shaw arrives.
 She offers Jay a ride, which he accepts.

-At home, Ally realizes she has fallen in love with Jay and goes to find him, but the Heart Eyes Killer calls her to reveal that he is holding Jay at a chapel and will kill him unless she comes alone.
-Ally arrives, and the Heart Eyes Killer is revealed to be David and Jeanine Shaw, secretly a married couple, while the deceased third killer was their fanboy and lover Eli.
-They have committed every murder, switching out the costume; in particular, David killed the couple at the winery, losing his wedding ring.
-Their motivation is a kink for killing together for fun.
+At home, Ally realizes she has fallen in love with Jay and goes to find him, but the Heart Eyes Killer reveals that Jay is being held at a chapel and will be killed unless she comes alone.
+Ally arrives and the Heart Eyes Killer is revealed to be David and Jeanine Shaw, secretly a married couple, while the deceased third killer was their fanboy and lover Eli, all three motivated by their kink for killing.
+The wedding ring found by police belonged to David as the engraved initials were Shaw's.

-They present Ally with the choice of killing herself or Jay, but she shoots Shaw instead, hitting Jay in the process.
-The two couples fight and Jay stabs David in the eye with his own arrow, resulting in David falling on candles, whose wax immolates him.
-A shocked and enraged Shaw attempts to kill Ally, but Ally surprises Shaw by stabbing her neck with a metal straw and gains the upper hand, pushing Shaw onto the sword of a statue of Saint Valentine, which stabs her through the neck as it slowly decapitates her.
-David momentarily springs back to life, but Jay shoots him dead with another arrow, finally ending the Heart Eyes killing spree.
-One year later, Ally returns to medical school and the couple attends a drive-in movie.
-Jay asks Ally to move in with him, but she instead proposes and he accepts.
+They give Ally a gun with a single round and offer her the choice of killing herself or Jay, but she shoots Shaw instead, hitting Jay in the process.
+The two couples fight and Jay stabs David in the eye with an arrow, which results in the latter being immolated by melted wax from candles the couple had lit.
+An enraged Shaw attempts to kill Ally, but Ally stabs her in the neck with a metal straw and pushes her onto the sword of a statue of Saint Valentine, which slowly decapitates her.
+A badly burned David attacks them, but is killed with his own crossbow by Jay.
+One year later, Ally has decided to return to medical school and the couple attends a drive-in movie.
+Jay asks Ally to move in with him, but she declines, instead proposing to him.

-In a mid-credits scene, Ally receives a sinister phone call, which is revealed to be a prank from Monica.
+In a mid-credits scene, Ally receives a sinister phone call, which is revealed to be a prank by her friend Monica.
 As she congratulates the couple, the call is cut off.